|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-When the winter winds begin to blow there are few things as comforting as a warm drink.
+Warm and inviting, the mulled spice Cheribundi is a warm whiskey punch you can serve at all your winter parties.
 Mulled wine has long been a favorite and if you are looking for something a little bit different, this bourbon and cherry juice cocktail is an excellent option.

-Featuring bourbon whiskey, cherry juice, and holiday spices, the Mulled Spice Cheribundi is a quick and easy drink to put together for a group of friends.
-It contains all of those fantastic spices we love in the winter and see in many of our favorite drinks.
-There is a slight twist, though, and once you get a taste of warm root beer you may just wonder where it has been all your life.
+Featuring bourbon whiskey, cherry juice, and holiday spices, this recipe is a quick and easy drink to put together for a group of friends.
+It contains all of those fantastic spices that are commonly found in winter foods and drinks.
+There is a slight twist, though, and once you get a taste of warm root beer you may wonder where it has been all your life.

 - To contain the spices while making this drink, place them in a tea ball or bag and drop that inside the simmering liquid.
 This makes it easier to ladle the drink without getting nutmeg and allspice in every glass.
 Unless the cinnamon stick is small, it should not have to be contained.